Updated Mar 29, 2026

 What should departments do next?

 Prioritise assessment transparency and operational rhythm so students can exploit breadth.
 Refresh examples and datasets on a set cadence, ensure option scheduling preserves genuine choice, and integrate practical tasks that mirror workplace realities.
 Use student pulse checks and annual content audits to close duplication and fill gaps.
-These moves maintain breadth while improving relevance and predictability—areas where accounting students say the value of variety is won or lost.
+These moves maintain breadth while improving relevance and predictability, the areas where accounting students say the value of variety is won or lost.

 How Student Voice Analytics helps you